 Honestly?
 I hate basting no matter what method I use.
-I find this easier than safety pins and less messy and less expensive than basting spray but I wouldn’t say that I love this method so much I’ll never try another.
+I find this easier than safety pins and less messy and less expensive than basting spray but I wouldn’t say that I love this method so much that I’ll never try another.

 Do you have any fab quilt basting methods I should try next?
 I’d love to hear about them – leave me your suggestions in the comments!

-Some more posts you might enjoy:
+Some more posts you might enjoy!

 - 7 Quilt as You Go Methods (No Hand-sewing!)

 - 18 Best Sewing Scissors for Quilters (2023)